-Graduates, who have earned academic or special distinctions, may wear approved ceremonial medals, tassels, and stoles at commencement.
+Graduates who have earned academic or special distinctions may wear approved ceremonial medals, tassels, and stoles at commencement.
 The approved list of distinctions are:

-- Honors Program (green and gold cords)
+- Honors Program (gold and green double cord)

 - Phi Theta Kappa (gold tassel)

-- Veterans (red, white, and blue tri-colored cord)
+- Veterans (red, white, and blue cord)

-Academic or special distinctions not listed under approved regalia for students must be submitted using the Academic Regalia Request form.
+Academic or special distinctions not listed under approved regalia for students must be submitted using the academic regalia request form.
 In order to process regalia changes for inclusion in the commencement ceremony, all requests must be submitted by February 1 for review.
 Any applications submitted after the deadline will be considered for inclusion in the following year's ceremony.
 Once your form is received, the academic co-chair for commencement will notify the requestor of the committee's recommendation to Academic Affairs within 10 business days.

 Ceremony Protocol for Guests

 - Please check with your graduate to confirm assigned ceremony time of 10 a.m., 2 p.m. or 6 p.m.

 - The parking lot will open at 9 a.m. (for 10 a.m. ceremony), 1 p.m. (for 2 p.m. ceremony), and 5 p.m. (for the 6 p.m. ceremony).